awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 ------------------------------
 While :ref:`GSPartition<gspartition_index>` is designed to run on a multi-machine cluster, you can run GSPartition job locally for the example.
-Once you have completed the installation and GSProcessing example described in the previous section, you can proceed to run the GSPartition.
+Once you have completed the installation and the GSProcessing example described in the previous section, you can proceed to run the GSPartition step.

 Assuming your working directory is ``graphstorm``, you can use the following command to run the partition job locally: